Mark-Hopkins-at-Williams/csci-378/admin/setup.md

 ## Getting the right packages.

-You will need torch for this course.
-Install this from the terminal by typing:
+You will need torch and rpyc for this course.
+Install these from the terminal by typing:

     pip install torch

-## Github Classroom

-Many of the projects and exercises will be administered using Github Classroom.

-Please go through the "Accept an Assignment" tutorial at https://classroom.github.com, then proceed to try the first assignment at https://classroom.github.com/a/WqP7Oqmf.
+    pip install rpyc